Skip to content

 Why is it important?

-The NHS represents a substantial part of the economic activity in most areas of the country by being a large employer and providing a source of local economic activity: an ‘anchor institution’.
+The NHS represents a substantial part of economic activity in most areas of the country by being a large employer and providing a source of local economic activity: an ‘anchor institution’.

 NHS England & NHS Improvement (NHSEI) are exploring how providers and other NHS organisations can act more actively as anchors, using their economic power to reduce socioeconomic and health inequalities.